jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/gp/gp.rst

 * **Maximum Points**: 25
 * **DUE**: **UPDATED** Monday October 28, 2024 at 11:55pm; submitted on MOODLE.

-	* This is the Monday of reading week
-	* Y'all asked for this
-	* If the fact that it's reading week bothers you, then submit it before the original due date

 * **Files**: `Files available on the GitHub repository <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation/tree/main/resources/regression-data>`_

 .. warning::